MdAtikBhuiyan/QR_Code_Attedance-System/README.md

-# QR Code Attedance System
+# QR Code Attendance System

 This is a QR based attedance system.
 Here Teacher can create their account for generate QR code for taking their attedance. you can explore this website to taking attedance.